passportxyz/eas-proxy/docs/00-on-chain-data.md

 How does this work?

 1. You define a schema for your attestation.
 Each schema is identified by a unique UUID.
-2. Once the schema was created, you can write data to it by calling one of the EAS smart contracts functions, like `attest(AttestationRequest calldata request)` (see [https://github.com/ethereum-attestation-service/eas-contracts/blob/master/contracts/IEAS.sol#L148-L169](https://github.com/ethereum-attestation-service/eas-contracts/blob/master/contracts/IEAS.sol#L148-L169) )
+2. Once the schema was created, you can write data to it by calling one of the EAS smart contracts functions, for example `attest(AttestationRequest calldata request)` (see [https://github.com/ethereum-attestation-service/eas-contracts/blob/master/contracts/IEAS.sol#L148-L169](https://github.com/ethereum-attestation-service/eas-contracts/blob/master/contracts/IEAS.sol#L148-L169) )
 3. The following data will be registered in the attestion:
    1. the attester (this will be the`msg.sender`)
    2. the recipient (an ETH address)